dohyung97022/awsGuide/README.md

         * ![](images/s3_glacier_retrieval_option_pricing.PNG)
   * ### Security
     * All new buckets are PRIVATE by default
-    * Logging per request can be turned on a bucket
-      * Logs are generated and saved in a different bucket
-      * Different account logging is possible
     * Access Control
       * Access Control Lists (ACL)
         * Legacy feature (Not Deprecated)